abizerPatanwala/Gait-Generation-and-Trajectory-Planning-of-a-Quadraped-Walking-Robot/README.md

 steps: MATLAB Simulation, Gazebo Simulation using ROS Melodic on [Dreamwalker](https://github.com/Daemiac/Dreamwalker) quaduped robot and then on hardware.
 Hardware implementation is caried out on a quaruped walking dog called Petoi.
 ## MATLAB Simulation:
 For running the animation of a walking quadruped robot in MATLAB, download the files from *Gait and Trajectory generation* folder in a same folder.
 Then run *main.m*.
 While running *main.m* run section 1, 2, 3 and 6 for animation.
-The animation is shown below
+The Matlab Simulation is shown below:

 https://github.com/abizerPatanwala/Gait-Generation-and-Trajectory-Planning-of-a-Quadraped-Walking-Robot/assets/52460321/ec722337-b33c-4868-b98a-8fda96db4229